Jorritvans/Battleships/README.md

 - Click on DEPLOY

 ## Credits
-- __This project was developed by me.__
+- __This project was developed by entirely by me.__
 - Special thanks to the developers of Colorama for enhancing the user experience with colored output.
-- Got my ideas from stackoverflow: https://stackoverflow.com/questions/17952870/simple-python-battleship-game
+- Got my ideas from Stack Overflow: https://stackoverflow.com/questions/17952870/simple-python-battleship-game
 - Not a single line of code has been copied within my knowledge.
-- Code institute for the deployment terminal.
+- Code Institute for the deployment terminal.

 ## Advice and experience
-Have had a lot of issues with codeanywhere where the workspace would not open resulting in less commit messages as i would have wanted myself as i had to work on VSCode locally until i contacted the tutor support so i could find out how to use gitpod, so i had to copy a lot of code from vscode to gitpod and might have lost a few important commits because of that... this is something i wanted to clarify as none of the code was taken from an external source what i know of, only took information from stackoverflow.
+Have had a lot of issues with CodeAnywhere where the workspace would not open resulting in less commit messages as i would have wanted myself as i had to work on VSCode locally until i contacted the tutor support so i could find out how to use GitPod, so i had to copy a lot of code from VSCode to GitPod and might have lost a few important commits because of that... this is something i wanted to clarify as none of the code was taken from an external source what i know of, only took information from Stack Overflow.
 ![CODEANYWHERE SLOW](https://github.com/Jorritvans/Battleships/assets/146831899/442323b9-15a9-412d-a8d4-f0e9078aca70)

 ## Acknowledgements